 The time interval between each retry to be scheduled by the system, since the last call happened

 The system makes sure that a retry will only be scheduled if the last call status is a Missed Call, Short Call or was in Out of Office Hours.

 Steps to setup

-5. Now you can proceed to setup the number of retries by clicking on the button “Automated Call Scheduling Retry Attempts”.
-The logic of the retry attempts work in exactly the same way as that of normal retry attempts
+7. Now you can proceed to set up the number of retries by clicking on the button “Automated Call Scheduling Retry Attempts”.
+The logic of the retry attempts work in exactly the same way as that of normal retry attempts.

-A pop-up will appear where you can set up the time for first retry to be scheduled since the last call happened with the lead
+A pop-up will appear where you can set up the time for the first retry to be scheduled since the last call happened with the lead.

 You can choose the duration between retries from the dropdown: